NerdSec/nerdsec.github.io/_posts/2020-01-02-security-jedi-1.md

 ---
 layout: post
-title: "Security Jedi Series - Chapter 1"
+title: "Security Jedi: SIEM - Chapter 1"
-categories: ["Beginner's Guide"]
+categories: ["Security Jedi"]
-tags: "Big Data"
+tags: ["Big Data"]
 ---

+In the previous blog we have covered the motivation for starting this series.
+In case, you haven't read it yet, I urge you to first read it [here](https://google.com) before proceeding.

 ## SIEM - Hero or Villain?